Go Back Up

 Conclusion

-While the ICHRA is a fantastic healthcare benefit that can help organizations stay on budget, it's vital for employers offering it to maintain compliance.
-This ensures your organization and your employees can enjoy the perks of the benefit without being concerned with penalties or fines.
+While the individual coverage health reimbursement arrangement (ICHRA) is a fantastic healthcare benefit that can help organizations stay on budget, it's vital for employers offering it to maintain compliance.
+This ensures your organization and your employees can enjoy the perks of the benefit without having to worry about penalties or fines.

 If you're interested in offering an ICHRA to your employees, PeopleKeep can help!
-Our HRA and employee stipend administration software makes it easy for organizations like yours to set up and manage their benefits in minutes each month.
+Our HRA administration software makes it easy for organizations like yours to set up and manage their benefits in minutes each month.

 1. https://www.law.cornell.edu/cfr/text/26/54.9802-4